 Seymour laughed, a deep belly laugh, one that always made Levi feel good when he heard it.
 ‘Well,’ the man started, pausing a moment, ‘how will the bird know it can fly if it doesn’t try?
 Surely it has to leap into the unknown to make such a discovery.’

 Levi remained silent as he considered his uncle’s words.
 It was true, he guessed, the young bird would have to leap at some point.
-He was thankful that he was an eleven year old school-boy and not a bird.
+He was thankful that he was a thirteen-year-old school-boy and not a bird.
 He didn’t think he’d be brave enough, and would have to stay in the nest all his life.

 ‘Okay, while you mull that one over,’ began his uncle, interrupting his thoughts, ‘here’s one that’s puzzled me for years.
 C’mon, we can talk as we walk.’
 Seymour led the way around a bend and onto a side road.
 This was even narrower, its muddy verges blurring the lane’s edges as though nature was gradually eating into the tarmac, reclaiming the land once more.

 Levi’s mind drifted as his uncle’s voice faded into the background.
 He was pleased in a way that his sister, Poppy, had decided not to come on the walk with them.
-Yes, he got on well with his sister – after all, following the death of their mum, and their dad, unable to cope with things, had suffered a breakdown and gone to stay with friends, to ‘get himself together’ people said – they needed each other.
+Yes, he got on well with his sister – after all, following the death of their mum, and their dad had suffered a breakdown and gone to stay with friends, to ‘get himself together’ people said – they needed each other.
 Besides, he liked her company.
 But, he also enjoyed having Seymour to himself.
 It didn’t happen often.
 Besides, Levi reflected, sudden sadness constricting his throat, Seymour reminded him of his dad.
-He turned and glanced back toward the distant town.
+He turned and glanced back towards the distant town.

 Thin grey tendrils now hung from the dark and swollen belly of the clouds, reaching down to the rooftops.
 The picture reminded him of an old painting he’d once seen; a grim skyline of dark mills and tenements, stained by a thick pall of smog.
 He jumped as Seymour tapped his shoulder.